kushview/element/docs/building.md

-# Building Element on Linux
+# Building Element with Waf
 The instructions below are for a Debian based distro such as Ubuntu.
 Usage of `sudo` below is optional depending on your system.

 #### Sub Modules